jiexray/TencentCloud/install-anaconda.md

+*If you are the rest users, read the item from 2-4(under title `Install Anaconda on Tencent Cloud for all users`)*

 # Install Anaconda on Tencent Cloud for One User
 * 1. Download [anaconda](https://www.continuum.io/downloads)
 * 2. Upload anaconda package to TC via scp